Mind & Body Weekend at Malhamdale

 You can check in to your room from 2.30pm (1pm for premium rooms).
 All guests are invited to join us for afternoon tea.
 Before dinner we'll welcome you to your holiday and introduce your leaders.

-Each session will be repeated, so you've plenty of options on offer.
-You can, of course, enjoy free time to relax in the Country House or use our Discovery Point to explore the local area.
+Each session will be repeated, so you will be able to enjoy each activity on offer.
+You'll be able to book your place on the session of your choice on arrival.
+You can, of course, enjoy free time instead to simply relax in the Country House or use our Discovery Point to explore the lovely local area.

 The three sessions to choose from on Saturday are: